 Since 1973 I've worked with people and systems.
 First as an Ordained Minister in the Reformed Church in America.
 I worked for a year in a church in Southern California as Minister of Congregational Care.
 In 1974 I co-founded a nonprofit counseling center - the Marriage and Family Center.
 As a Licensed Marriage and Family Therapist I've worked ever since with individuals and couples who are challenged by their relationships.
 In 1995 I learned, much to my surprise and joy, that the skills I had learned as a therapist applied to people at work.
-Over the years I've continued to GROW and DEVELOP my own self.
+Over the years I've continued to GROW and DEVELOP my own personal and professional self.
 Early in my career, under the tutelage of my first Clinical Supervisor, I learned a basic truth:

-And after all these years of working with people at home and at work, I remain convinced that "Integral Theory" is the most comprehensive, dynamic and practical framework the world has ever seen for indexing, diagnosing, and prescribing effective change.
+In 1995 I also was introduced to Integral Theory, and it changed my life.
+After all these years of working with people at home and at work, I remain convinced that "Integral Theory" is the most comprehensive, dynamic and practical framework the world has ever seen for indexing, diagnosing, and prescribing effective change.
 Integral Theory defines "excellence" more thoroughly than any other system of thought.
 And it can help you to identify the cliff, cul-de-sac, or the dip you are facing.

 Constructed originally and continuously by Ken Wilber, Integral Theory has been expanded and applied by a growing number of internationally known practitioners.
-Today, there might be forty unique "Integral Institutes," each with global support, ranging in focus from Art, to Science, to Education, to Business - and so many more.
+Today, there might be forty unique "Integral Institutes," each with global support, ranging in focus from Art, to Science, to Health Care, to Education, to Business - and so many more.